-As an experienced website operations expert, I know the importance of content presentation for user experience and information delivery.In such an efficient and flexible content management system as AnQiCMS, mastering its powerful template tag functions is the key to our refined content operation.{% for ... in ... reversed %}Look at how it plays a role in the reverse iteration of the data list.
+As an experienced website operations expert, I am well aware of the importance of content presentation for user experience and information communication.In AnQiCMS (AnQiCMS) such an efficient and flexible content management system, mastering its powerful template tag function is the key to our content精细化 operation.Today, let's delve deeply into a seemingly simple but extremely practical template tag modifier -{% for ... in ... reversed %}Look at how it plays a role in reverse traversal of the data list.

-Advanced development of AnQi CMS template: Easily master the secrets of reverse iteration of data lists.
+Advanced development of AnQi CMS template: Easily master the mystery of reverse traversal of data lists.

-How to efficiently and flexibly display website data in today's increasingly rich digital content is a challenge that every website operator needs to face.Auto CMS provides great convenience with its high-performance architecture based on the Go language and excellent support for Django template engine syntax.It allows us to present backend data to the frontend page in various ways that are in line with business logic and user habits through concise and intuitive template tags.
+Today, with the rich digital content, how to efficiently and flexibly display website data is a subject that every website operator needs to face.AnQi CMS provides great convenience with its high-performance architecture based on the Go language and excellent support for Django template engine syntax.It allows us to present the backend data in various ways that are in line with business logic and user habits through concise and intuitive template tags.

-Data list traversal is one of the most common operations in template development.Whether it is an article list, product display, user comments, or various dynamic data, we need to present them one by one through loop structures.{% for ... in ... %}Looping tags, they can easily iterate over any iterable data collection, such asarchiveList(Document List),categoryList(Category list) data for tags.
-Usually, these list data will be sorted according to the default order of the database (such as ascending order by ID) or the sorting rules explicitly specified in the tags (such asorder="id desc"Indicates ID in descending order for traversal.
+Data list traversal is one of the most common operations in template development.Whether it is an article list, product display, user comments, or various dynamic data, we need to present them one by one through loop structures.The AnQi CMS template engine provides powerful{% for ... in ... %}Loop label, it can easily iterate over any iterable data collection, such asarchiveList(Document list),categoryList(Category list) data returned by tags.
+By default, these list data are usually sorted according to the database's default order (such as ID in ascending order) or the sorting rules we specify in the tags (such asorder="id desc"Descending ID is traversed.

-{% for ... in ... reversed %}the tag inreversedIt is a powerful modifier, its function is very direct:It willinreverse the traversal order of the data set behind the keyword from the default forward to reverse.This means, if your data list was originally sorted in ascending order,reversedAfter that, it will start traversing from the last element of the list until the first element; conversely, if the data list itself is in descending order,reversedIt will then start traversing from the first element (which is the smallest at this point).
+{% for ... in ... reversed %}in the labelreversedis a powerful modifier, its function is very direct:It will changeinthe traversal order of the data set behind the keyword from the default forward to reverse.This means, if your data list was originally sorted in ascending order, you would addreversedAfter that, it will start traversing from the last element of the list until the first element; conversely, if the data list is already in descending order,reversedIt will start traversing from the first element (which is the smallest at this point).

-The introduction of this modifier greatly enhances the flexibility of the front-end template, allowing us to meet various content display needs simply by modifying the template code without touching the backend data query logic.It operates on the dataset that has already been fetched from the backend and passed to the template engine, therefore it does not impose any additional burden on the database query itself.
+The introduction of this modifier greatly enhances the flexibility of the front-end template, allowing us to meet the diverse content display needs simply by modifying the template code without touching the back-end data query logic.It operates on a dataset that has already been retrieved from the backend and passed to the template engine, therefore it does not impose any additional burden on the database query itself.

-Let's feel it through several specific examples.reversedThe convenience and practicality of the modifier.
-Suppose we have a list of article data, through{% archiveList articles with type="list" limit="5" order="id asc" %}we obtained 5 articles sorted by ID from small to large (i.e., from early to late).
+Let's feel it through a few specific examples.reversedThe convenience and practicality of modifiers.
+Suppose we have a list of article data, through{% archiveList articles with type="list" limit="5" order="id asc" %}obtained 5 articles sorted by ID (i.e., from the earliest to the latest publication time).

 1. Default or specified order traversal (sorted by ID in ascending order, i.e., the earliest articles first):